ronotypo/Minipax/README.md

 ## About the author

-Raphaël Ronot is a french designer with a taste for complex visual systems and typefaces.
-His work covers branding, communications and product design.
+Raphaël Ronot is a french product designer by day, type designer by night.

 ## Contact
 [Instagram](https://www.instagram.com/ronotypo/ "@ronotypo")